Sanotsch2003/MiPro-XG-V1/src/Software/MiPro_XG_Toolkit/README.md

 # MiPro-XG Toolkit

 The **MiPro-XG Toolkit** allows you to assemble code that can run on the MiPro-XG Processor.
-Additionally, it includes a programmer for uploading assembled binary files to the processor.
+Additionally, it includes a programmer for uploading assembled binary files to the processor and a visual debugger to monitor the internal signals of the FPGA.

 ---